Bat-TARDIS/mpcrlab/README.md

 # MPCR-Rover
-code for the MPCR club
+This is a copy of the MPCR Drone Code.